Amy Malek

 Amy Malek (born c.
-1979/1980), is an American assistant professor, scholar, and sociocultural anthropologist.
+1979/1980), is an Iranian-American assistant professor, scholar, and sociocultural anthropologist.
 She serves as the endowed chair and Director in Iranian and Persian Gulf Studies (IPGS) at Oklahoma State University, Stillwater.
 Her work focuses on the migration, citizenship, memory, and culture in the Iranian diaspora.
 Malek is an Iranian-American.

 Education and career

 "...[first- and second-generation Iranian Americans are] alternately included and excluded in the only home one has known, while also feeling attachments to a place one may never have experienced and may or may not be welcome even to visit."